 5. They don’t put up with crap

 On the other hand, truly disrespectful or inconsiderate behavior shouldn’t be tolerated by anyone, even if it isn’t personal.
 If there’s a room full of college students in your den loudly watching a movie, eating pizza and making a mess, you have every right to go downstairs and explain in your fiercest and most unpleasant voice that SOME PEOPLE have to work in the morning and everyone needs to go home or go to bed RIGHT NOW.
 Take it from me, you’ll be a much happier person in the morning.

 I bet every single one of us has spent the entire day worrying about their child who walked out of the door crying only to come home in the evening to a bubbly, excited kid.
 It’s futile to worry about problems you can’t fix.
 And it’s counterproductive to try to fix things for your child.
 Solving problems for ourselves is how we all grow up.
-A 25-year old who has Mommy there to fix every problem grows into a 40-year old who can’t handle the most basic problems.
+A 25-year old who has Mommy there to fix every difficulty grows into a 40-year old who can’t handle the most basic problems.

 7. They don’t second guess their child’s decisions

 Of course, if you let your child handle things for themselves, they will, inevitably, make decisions you don’t agree with or that concern you.
 My daughter is currently in Berlin at the moment with a friend.
 She didn’t ask me if she could go, she told me she was going.
 She brushed aside all of my concerns and objections.
 And realistically, the odds are very high that one of two things will happen: she will have a wonderful trip which will be a treasured memory for the rest of her life or something will go wrong and she’ll gain experience and self-confidence by handling.